 Even better?
-ProPublica actually identified the primary culprit at the center of the scheme:
+ProPublica claims they identified the primary culprit at the center of the scheme:

 "Using domain registration records, corporate and banking documents, information from online platforms, and interviews with clients and people with knowledge of the scheme, ProPublica was able to identify the person at the center of the plot.
 He is a Miami-based aspiring DJ and would-be crypto entrepreneur named Dillon Shamoun.
 With little or no interference from Meta, Shamoun built a verification-for-pay juggernaut while also burnishing his own image by using the same digital manipulation techniques he offered to clients.

 Shamoun appears to have hawked his Instagram verification services to a cadre of Miami nightlife impresarios, restaurateurs, jewelers, models and others.
 He also transformed his model-influencer girlfriend and his older brother, a mortgage broker, into musical artists in attempts to secure account verification.